bbalasub1/glmnet_python/README.md

 ````diff
 +Getting started:
 ````
 The best starting point to use this library is to start with the Jupyter notebooks in the `test` directory (glmnet_examples.ipynb).
-Detailed explanations, most used parameter values, and plenty of examples are provided there.
+Detailed explanations of function calls and parameter values along with plenty of examples are provided there to get you started.

 ## Installation